russd2357/houdemo/README.md

 # houdemo
-Repo used for Houston Azure User Group meeting
+Repo used for Houston Azure User Group meeting (10 Dec 2024)